asfistonlavie/TEFLoN2/docs/index.rst

 Welcome to TEFLoN2's documentation!
 ============================================

-TEFLoN2 is an improvement of the original `TEFLoN <https://github.com/jradrion/TEFLoN>`_.
-Like TEFLoN, TEFLoN2 uses paired-end illumina sequence data to (1) discover transposable element (TE) insertions, (2) perform TE call (3) and estimate TE population frequency using pooled data.
-The original TEFLoN consisted of four python scripts that had to be run manually one by one.

-TEFLoN2 is a snakemake pipeline that can now also estimate the TE allele and population frequency for a large amount of data as single in an automatic way.
-This new version is therefore ideally suited to the analysis of large population datasets.

-TEFLoN2 requires to prepare a specific mapping dataset (cf. figure 1.A).
-Then, one launches four individually automated scripts : It (cf. figure 1.B) detects all TE insertions (de novo and references TEs) based on discordant paired-end reads, then filters out low quality data to create a catalog of TE insertions.
-For an accurate TE genotyping, the detected TE insertions are genotyped based on discordant paired-end and split reads.
-Finally, TEFLoN2 estimes their allele frequency in each single data and using a population file, returns the TE population frequency.
+TEFLoN2 is an enhanced and automated version of the original TEFLoN tool.
+Like its predecessor, TEFLoN2 uses paired-end Illumina sequencing data to:

+    Discover transposable element (TE) insertions,

+    Genotype the TE insertions, and

+    Estimate TE population frequencies using pooled data.

+The original TEFLoN consisted of four separate Python scripts that had to be run manually in sequence.
+In contrast, TEFLoN2 is implemented as a Snakemake pipeline that automates these steps and scales efficiently to large datasets.
+This makes it particularly well suited for population-scale analyses.

+To run TEFLoN2, a mapping dataset must first be prepared (see Figure 1.A).
+The pipeline then executes four automated modules:

+    The first module (see Figure 1.B) identifies both de novo and reference TE insertions using discordant paired-end reads, and filters out low-quality data to produce a high-confidence catalog of insertions.

+    The next module genotypes these TE insertions using both discordant paired-end and split reads for improved accuracy.

+    Finally, TEFLoN2 estimates the allele frequency of each TE insertion in individual samples and, using a population metadata file, calculates the TE frequency across the entire population.

-All improvements made allow to easily up to date and launch TEFLoN2 (in one command line).
-TEFLoN2 can run on high performance computers (bigmem), cluster or HPC cluster.
+All improvements in TEFLoN2 make it easy to install, update, and run using a single command line.
+The pipeline is designed to run efficiently on high-performance workstations (bigmem), clusters, or HPC environments.

 .. image:: images/TEFLoN2_architecture.png